kstenerud/concise-encoding/cbe-specification.md

 ### Metadata Map

 A metadata map is an ordered map containing metadata about the object that follows the map.
-A metadata map may contain anything that an ordered map can, but all string keys that begin with an underscore (`_`) are reserved, and must not be used except in the ways defined by this specification.
+A metadata map can contain anything that an ordered map can, but all string keys that begin with an underscore (`_`) are reserved, and must not be used except in the ways defined by this specification.

 #### Name Clashes